-That large inventory of rather old buildings is where building automation and energy management projects can thrive.
-A lot has changed in building and energy management just in the past 10 years, let alone the last three to five decades.
-New York City happens to be an incredible place to start improving that existing stock of old buildings that no longer operate like they should.
+Building automation in New York City thrives on that large inventory of rather old buildings.
+A lot has changed in building and energy management just in the past 10 year.
+New York City happens to be an incredible place to improve existing stock of old buildings that no longer operate like they should.

-These are the first two things you should know before you grab that bull by the horns and get to work on a building automation project in the city.
+These are the first two things you should know before you embark on building automation in New York City.

 1.)
 Find the right partners